naguiagahnim/Python-Vigenere/README.md

 ##  Overview

 This project implements the Vigenère cipher for encryption and decryption of text.
-It includes functions for both encrypting and decrypting messages using a given key, and handles both alphabetic and special characters.
+It includes functions for both encrypting and decrypting messages using a given key, and handles both alphabetic and special characters (with a slight touch of absurdism).

 ---